 Batéké-Leconi-Léfini's unusual combination of forest and savanna ecosystems makes it an important biodiversity conservation and carbon sequestration area.
-In the west, the landscape has significant populations of forest dwelling species, including forest elephants, gorillas, chimpanzees, bush pigs, duikers and monkeys, with recent evidence of lions.
-Savanna species in the eastern sections include Grimms's duiker, side-striped jackal and Denham's bustard.
+In the west, it has significant populations of forest dwelling species, including forest elephants, gorillas, chimpanzees, bush pigs, duikers and monkeys, with recent evidence of lions.
+These are combined with savanna species in the eastern sections, such as Grimms's duiker, side-striped jackal and Denham's bustard.
 In addition, there are several species of monkeys, buffaloes, crocodiles, storks and other water birds, wild orchids and butterflies.